 Overview

 FloodMap.nz publishes a consistent nationwide overland flow path dataset derived from the LINZ 1m LiDAR composite.
 Flow paths are classified into six tiers by upstream catchment area.
-Site-specific Flood Reports layer on HEC-RAS 2D hydraulic modelling using TP108 design rainfall, LCDB-derived Manning's n, and FSL-derived curve numbers.
+Site-specific flood assessments — adding HEC-RAS 2D hydraulic modelling, depth and velocity outputs — are scoped per site as bespoke engineering through SAE Ltd; the methodology for those is documented below for reference.

 The dataset is produced from the DEM up using open-source geospatial tools.
 No single council's model is embedded in the output — every tile is reprocessed when new LiDAR is released.